High Protein, Low Carb Veggie Breakfast Pizza Recipe

 Low Carb Veggie Breakfast Pizza Ingredients

-In this lower calorie version, be mindful of the bacon you choose.
-Center cut is typically lower fat but some have lower protein and barely reduce fat.
+The recipe calls for center cut bacon which is typically lower fat.
 You could also go with turkey bacon.
 Since you’ll be pan frying and baking, the turkey bacon (which can be a bit resistant to crisp) will get crispy.